Fabeure/ABAP-Initiation/Exercice5.md

     ENDMODULE.
     ```

+    Let's add a few data declarations to our main source file that we will re-use throughout the rest of our forms
+    Try understanding what these declarations will be useful for

+    ```abap
+      DATA : I_SELECTED_ROWS TYPE LVC_T_ROW,
+        W_SELECTED_ROWS TYPE  LVC_S_ROW,
+        WA              TYPE ZTLISTE_SALARIES_FULL.
+    ```

-    Finally, let's code the logic for the ADD and REMOVE forms:
+    Next, let's code the logic for our ADD_ROW and REMOVE_ROW forms:

     ```abap
     *&---------------------------------------------------------------------*